This Is The Hot European City All Your Cool Friends Are Talking About

 This seems to be the summer of Portugal.
-A small country hugging the west coast of Europe, Portugal always fell well below France, Spain, and Italy of my European adventure list.
-But, in the past six months, I’ve heard its name many times over; so, when given the opportunity for a quick trip came my way, I was excited to experience this much-buzzed-about country for myself.
+A small country hugging the west coast of Europe, Portugal always fell well below France, Spain, and Italy on my European adventure list.
+But in the past six months, I’ve heard its name many times over; so, when the opportunity for a quick trip came my way, I was excited to experience this much-buzzed-about country for myself.

-I always prefer to travel to a spot that's a little off-the-beaten path, so I was excited to visit the city of Porto.
+I always prefer to travel to a spot that's a little off-the-beaten-path, so I was excited to visit the city of Porto.
 What I discovered upon arrival was a port town full of natural beauty, strong and delicious wine, and kind people.
-It turned out that my favorite parts of Porto were accessible to those on a budget, too.
+It turned out that my favourite parts of Porto were accessible to those on a budget, too.

 Advertisement

-If wandering this epic green space isn’t enough, the Contemporary Art Museum on the grounds is one of the most visited in all of Europe with epic exhibitions featuring both Portuguese and international artists.
+If wandering this epic green space isn’t enough, the Contemporary Art Museum in the grounds is one of the most visited in all of Europe, with epic exhibitions featuring both Portuguese and international artists.

 Also within the park, the Villa (Casa de Serralves) is an incredible pink Art Deco building often used as an extension of the museum for temporary exhibitions, and it's a spectacle from the outside as well.

-The grand buildings lining the streets of Porto are frequently tiled in bright colors of blues, yellows, and pinks.
+The grand buildings lining the streets of Porto are frequently tiled in bright blues, yellows and pinks.
 Just off the main shopping strip, the Sao Bento Train Station is one of the most impressive examples of this tile work.
 The lobby is fully tiled in blue and white and is the perfect backdrop for an epic selfie.

 Walk across Dom Luis Bridge to the Serra do Pilar church for amazing views of the old city.
 With the ceramic-tiled rooftops lining the hills and the winding river — this view is pure gold.
 (In fact, the river is called Douro which means “pure gold.”)
 The 17th-century church is also worth a tour.
 It's laid out in a unique circular design, and the inside features gold-leaf carvings and impressive columns.